Who Is This Credit Card Best For?

 Takes improving their finances seriously and wants recognition for using credit responsibly See more cards

 The Navy Federal Platinum Credit Card is an excellent choice for military families with average credit who have high-interest debt on another card.
-Balances transferred when you get the card won’t be charged interest for 12 months, and there’s no balance transfer fee—a benefit rarely found on competing cards.
-Even after that, the APR is as low as 7.49% variable for the most creditworthy customers.
+Balances transferred when you get the card will have an introductory interest rate of 0% for 12 months, and there’s no balance transfer fee—a benefit rarely found on competing cards.
+Even after that, the APR is as low as 5.99% for the most creditworthy customers.
 You’ll be hard-pressed to find a better ongoing rate.

 No balance transfer fee